The Westchester Experience

 Office of Multicultural Affairs & Diversity Programs

-This office provides high quality programs and a safe haven for many first year students.
+The Office of Multicultural Affairs office provides high quality programs and a safe haven for many first year students.

 First year students will also find the following rooms and services in Kessel: